vorcigernix/engineeringroles/managers/director_engineering.md

 #### Director, Product Engineering should have
 * An excellent track record of partnering with product to build products that delight users
+* Extensive knowledge of product development methodologies, like Scrum, Kanban and HCD
+* General knowledge of technologies used in product development

 #### Director, Platform Engineering should have
 * An excellent track record of partnering with product to build platform and infrastructure that enable product engineering to build fast and reliably.